ISR Calculator (Salaried)

 ISR (Impuesto Sobre la Renta) is Guatemala’s personal income tax.
 For salaried workers — anyone receiving a wage from an employer — the tax is regulated by Decree 10-2012 (Ley de Actualizacion Tributaria), Articles 72 through 74.
 The employer is required to withhold the tax monthly and remit it to SAT.

-Unlike many countries, Guatemala has a very generous exemption: the first Q48,000 of annual income (Q4,000/month) is tax-free.
-On top of that you can deduct Q12,000 in personal expenses with FEL invoices, your IGSS contributions, and certain insurance premiums.
+Unlike many countries, Guatemala has a very generous exemption: for fiscal 2026, the first Q51,024 of annual income is tax-free — the standard Q48,000 personal deduction plus the extraordinary Q3,024 deduction created by Decree 13-2026.
+On top of that you deduct your IGSS contributions (4.83%, deductible per Article 72 of Decree 10-2012 — a step many online calculators forget), and you can add Q12,000 in personal expenses with FEL invoices and certain insurance premiums.

 The result: a large share of Guatemalan workers pay zero ISR.